HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 When can babies have peanut butter?
-The recommendations for introducing new foods to your baby have changed.
-Learn when to start peanut butter with your baby and easy ways to add it to his diet.
+Learn when and how to introduce peanut butter to your baby and some easy ways to add it to their diet.

-Almost 5% of children younger than five years old have a food allergy.
-Peanuts are one of the most common food allergies in children and a peanut allergy is one allergy they may not outgrow.
+Almost 5% of children younger than five years of age have a food allergy.
+Peanuts and peanut-containing foods cause one of the most common food allergies in children.
+This is an allergy children may not outgrow.

 So, when can babies have peanut butter and peanuts?

-Learn how to introduce peanuts and peanut protein safely to your baby and how introducing peanuts to babies may reduce the risk of allergy to this common allergen.
+In this article, you’ll learn how to introduce peanuts and peanut protein safely to your baby so you can reduce the risk of allergy to this common allergen.

 Introducing Peanut Butter To Your Baby and Allergy Prevention

-In the world of allergies and pediatrics, the buzz is all about peanut allergy guidelines.
+In the world of food allergies and pediatrics, the buzz is all about peanut allergy guidelines.

-Peanut allergy data shows that it’s critical to feed baby peanuts as soon as he is ready.
-These new studies fly in the face of previous standard food allergy prevention practices.
+Peanut allergy data shows that it’s critical to expose your baby to peanuts as soon as they are developmentally ready to start solids.
+You read that right.
+In the first year of life, it’s ideal to introduce peanut protein as early as 4 months of age, according to the latest research and the American Academy of Pediatrics (AAP).
+These new studies have prompted new guidelines, which fly in the face of previous standard food allergy prevention practices.

-Let’s look at some studies that have changed the recommendations about introducing peanuts and peanut allergy prevention.
+Let’s look deeper at some of the studies prompting these changes in the recommendations for introducing peanuts and peanut allergy prevention.

 In the LEAP study (Learning Early About Peanut Allergy), UK researchers looked at the incidence of peanut allergy in young children starting at ages 4 to 11 months (enrollment) and up through age 5 years.

-The results of the study showed that the kids who AVOIDED peanuts in the first 5 years of life had a 13.7% prevalence of peanut allergy and those who ate peanuts in the first 5 years of life had a 2% prevalence of peanut allergy.
+The results showed that the kids who AVOIDED peanut foods in the first 5 years of life had a 13.7% prevalence of peanut allergy and those who ate peanuts in their first 5 years had a 2% prevalence of peanut allergy.

 Big difference!